-Editor’s Note: The following project earned two nods in the 2017 HOW International Design Awards—one in websites category and one in signage/environment.
-Check out all of the winners in the latest issue.
+Editor’s Note: The following project earned two nods in last year’s HOW International Design Awards—one in websites category and one in signage/environment.
+Enter today.

 by Joseph Duffy, Duffy.com